 Bank Street looks for people who are mature, passionate about education, and have a true desire to work with children.
 Being able to write is also key, as well as having an open mind.
 Going to a school that has such a progressive model takes expanding your mind and allowing these new concepts and ways of thinking to sink in and influence your own education.

 Our progressive education model is the key piece that differentiates us from other schools.
-We provide a lot of one-on-one counseling and face time with your faculty members.
-They will engage in supervised field work, which is integral to everything they do when they are in a classroom.
-They have conference groups, which is a way to share their experiences with their fellow students about their classroom experiences.
-They get a lot of personal and professional development while they are in school.
+We provide a lot of one-on-one counseling and face time with faculty members.
+Our students engage in supervised field work, which is integral to everything they do when they are in a classroom, and they have conference groups, which is a way to share their experiences with their fellow students.

 What are some questions applicants can expect during their interviews?

 It’s going to vary from school to school and program to program.
-It depends on who’s asking, but no matter what the school, you’re likely to have to respond to the fundamental questions:
+It depends on who’s asking, but no matter what the school, you’re likely to have to respond to these fundamental questions:

 - Why are you interested in this school?